-The molecular structure of NOM can be assessed through spectrophotometry.
-For NOM to be detected by UV-Vis spectroscopy the molecules must absorb ultraviolet (UV) or visible (Vis) light, which is a physiochemical ability determined by the molecules electronic structure.
-UV-Vis absorption requires the presence of a conjugated pi-bond system (i.e. a chromophore), which is common in aromatic molecules.
+The molecular structure of NOM can be assessed through spectrophotometry so long as the molecules absorb ultraviolet (UV) or visible (Vis) light, which a physiochemical ability determined by molecular electronic structure..
+UV-Vis absorption requires the presence of a conjugated pi-bond system (i.e. a chromophore), which is common in aromatic molecules and often absent in aliphatic molecules.
 The wavelength of light absorption is proportional to the length of the molecule’s conjugated system – that is, a larger and/or more aromatic molecule will absorb UV-Vis light at longer wavelengths than a smaller, less aromatic molecule.
 So, higher molecular weight (chromophoric) NOM molecules will have stronger light absorption at longer wavelengths (Helms et al. 2008).
-A more concentrated sample will also lead to greater absorption intensity.
+A more concentrated sample will also lead to greater absorption intensity (i.e. Beer's Law).
 Therefore, the UV-Vis spectrum of a water sample can provide valuable information about relative weights, aromaticity and relative concentrations of aqueous NOM (Helms et al. 2008; Cory, Boyer, and McKnight 2011; Ågren et al. 2008; Karanfil, Schlautman, and Erdogan 2002; Karanfil, Erdogan, and Schlautman 2003).
-DOC concentration can be estimated from UV-Vis absorbance; a proxy that represents the chromophoric component of NOM which is proportional to the samples’ average aromatic carbon component (Helms et al. 2008).